TRSITM Student Handbook for 2019-2020

 For more information, please visit the TRSITM Co-op Information Page.

-Course of Studies for all courses offered by The Ted Rogers School of Information Technology Management can be found on our website.
+Course Outlines for all courses offered by The Ted Rogers School of Information Technology Management can be found on our website.

-The policies in the PDF fileAppendix to the Course of Studies, opens in new window applies to all courses offered by the Ted Rogers School of Information Technology Management.
+The policies in the PDF fileAppendix to the Course Outlines, opens in new window applies to all courses offered by the Ted Rogers School of Information Technology Management.

 Ryerson's policies on academic standings are fully explained in the 2019-2020 Undergraduate Calendar.
 In undergraduate degree and diploma programs, each student's academic standing will be established from the student's formal course grades at the end of each academic term.